noxPHX/Power-Hole/README.md

 You can access PowerDNS-Admin at `https://localhost` as it's the default server, from there you can create the DNS entry (*default is pihole.local.intra*) to access Pi-hole.

 The first time you access it, you will be asked for the `PDNS API URL`, here you can specify `http://powerhole_pdns_authoritative:8081`.
-The `PDNS VERSION` parameter depends on the version installed by the package manager but a the time it is `4.4.1`.
+The `PDNS VERSION` parameter depends on the version installed by the package manager but at the time it is `4.4.2`.
 The `PDNS API KEY` should be the same as the one generated earlier.

 Finally, change the DNS server of your devices to the host and port on which you deployed the stack.